ajitpsakri/levelOne-InterviewPreap/neog-interview-sample-questions.md

 Write a function which takes two objects and return the person with more power based on their name and power both.

 1. Create a CLI app which would detect fake news.
 This app will take news as input and then source.
 If source is Facebook or whatsapp then it will output user saying, `"Don't believe things on FB and Whatsapp"`.
 Can you extend this to include telegram as well?
+1. Create a function that returns next date, which you have implimented in "birthday palindrome app".
+  	1. Handle:
+   		1. Leap year
+		1. last day of the year
+		1. last day of the month
+1.